mcpcpc/mcpcpc.github.io/src/index.md

-# Creating Mimimum Viable Solutions
+# Creating mimimum viable solutions.

 My name is Michael Czigler and I create dead-simple programs that contain all of the core components that have been deemed necessary to be a viable product.